 Because this is privately guided tour with a custom itinerary, your tour is personalized to your preferences.
 You can choose a pace and activities suited to your personality and interests.
 Enjoy wildlife watching, relaxation, adventure or photography.

 The Tahuayo Lodge is best experienced on tours of 6 days or more.

 The Sacha Lodge, Ecuador

-In addition to the birdlife, enjoy guided expeditions in the surrounding rainforest to see many different primates, reptiles, colorful butterflies, and intimidating caiman crocodilians.
+In addition to the birdlife, enjoy guided expeditions in the surrounding rainforest.
+See many different primates, reptiles, colorful butterflies and fascinating caiman crocodilians.

 The Sacha Lodge includes single, double and triple accommodation.
 Rooms feature private bathrooms with hot showers and flushing toilets.
 The rooms are carefully screened to help keep you comfortable in the rainforest.

 Meals are served in the dining room as a buffet service and there are three meals each day.
 At least one of your evenings will be a BBQ in the outdoor dining area.
 The bar then offers a range of drinks, so you can relax with a drink after your excursions.

 The Sacha Lodge is best explored on tours of 4 or 5 days.
 Click the tour bubble below to check availability direct with the Sacha Lodge.